 - a.
-Self-contained video recording devices (GoPro or similar) are allowed providing they are used only for non-functional post-match viewing and the wireless capability is turned off.
-Approved self-contained video cameras must be powered by an internal (as supplied by the manufacturer) battery. - b.
+Self-contained video recording devices (GoPro or similar) are allowed providing they are used only for non-functional post- Match viewing and the wireless capability is turned off.
+Approved self-contained video cameras must be powered by an internal battery (as supplied by the manufacturer). - b.
 UVC Compatible Cameras are allowed for computer vision-related tasks.
-UVC Compatible Cameras should be powered by the Robot Controller through a non-powered USB hub that is connected to the Robot Controller through an OTG adapter.
+It is recommended that UVC Compatible Cameras be connected to the Robot Controller through a powered USB hub that is in turn connected to the Robot Controller through an OTG adapter.